census-instrumentation/opencensus-specs/encodings/BinaryEncoding.md

 * `field_id` = 0
 * `len` = 16

 Is the ID of the whole trace forest.
-It is represented as a 16-bytes array, e.g. (in hex), `4bf92f3577b34da6a3ce929d0e0e4736`.
+It is represented as an opaque 16-bytes array, e.g. (in hex), `4bf92f3577b34da6a3ce929d000e4736`.
 All bytes 0 is considered invalid.

 #### Span-id

 * `field_id` = 1
 * `len` = 8

 Is the ID of the caller span (parent).
-It is represented as a 8-bytes array, e.g. (in hex), `00f067aa0ba902b7`.
+It is represented as an opaque 8-bytes array, e.g. (in hex), `34f067aa0ba902b7`.
 All bytes 0 is considered invalid.

 #### Trace-options